AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 2.8.
 Binding to CloudN Private IP address to a Single NAT Public IP Address
 ---------------------------------------------------------------------------
+  ..
+Note:: If you select TCP as tunnel type for either datacenter extension or site2cloud function, the constraints in this section do not apply.

+  ..

   If your organization has more than one public IP addresses as the NAT address, you must bind CloudN’s private IP address to one of the public